-Instituted in 2015, the Africa Oil Governance Summit is an annual event that brings together stakeholders in Africa’s petroleum industry to deliberate on emerging governance issues in the sector.
+The Africa Oil Governance Summit is an annual event that brings together stakeholders in Africa’s petroleum industry to deliberate on emerging governance issues in the sector.
 Instituted in 2015, the summit provides a unique platform where stakeholders in Africa’s petroleum industry share best practices on maximizing the benefits of resource extraction through efficient governance approaches.
-The Africa Center for Energy Policy (ACEP) realized the need for the African continent to consolidate gains and right wrongs made from management of petroleum resources and to initiate dialogue aimed at translating the extraction of oil into socio-economic development.
-The Centre recognizes that the vehicle to this is a strengthened governance framework that reduces incentive for corruption, builds capacity and invest revenues efficiently.
-The maiden Summit in 2015 broadly discussed governance around Africa’s oil, touching on contract transparency, local content, institutional development, and revenue accountability.
-In the 2016 edition, the summit focused on the survival strategies for African oil producers amidst low oil prices, and the 2017 summit focused on the developmental implications of open contracting in upstream oil and gas, and revenue management and utilization.
+The Africa Center for Energy Policy (ACEP) realized the need for the African continent to consolidate gains and right wrongs made from the management of petroleum resources and initiate dialogue aimed at translating the extraction of oil into socio-economic development.
+The Center recognizes that the vehicle to this is to strengthen governance frame work that reduces incentives for corruption, builds capacity and invests revenues efficiently.
+The maiden Summit in 2015 broadly discussed governance issues in Africa’s oil resources.
+It touched on contract transparency, local content issues, institutional development and revenue accountability.
+In 2016, the summit focused on survival strategies for Africa’s oil producers amidst low oil prices, and the 2017 summit focused on the developmental implications of open contracting in upstream oil and gas, and revenue management and utilization.
 The 2018 summit will focus on increasing the impacts of local content policies in resource-rich African economies.

 Africa Centre for Energy Policy (ACEP), partners and allies met in Accra from the 23rd and 24th of November 2016, to review and reflect on progress made by the country and Africa as a whole in the governance of its oil resources and to build the desired consensus on a road map to resource prosperity.
 The summit focused particularly on how good governance from oil wealth can be translated into development in Africa and how the continent could be assured to move away from the oil resource curse.
 For good governance to be achieved, participants agreed that it was paramount to pursue transparency and accountability in the oil resource sector.